 The water cycle is an amazing process and we touched on it when discussing evaporation a couple of weeks ago.

-Today we are going to have a go a creating our very own Mini water cycle.
+Today we are going to have a go at creating our very own mini water cycle model.

 It shows how evaporation occurs, where condensation occurs and precipitation (rain).
 It is so simple and very clever.

 As a reminder of the water cycle I have included a diagram for you that you can print out, label and colour if you wish.

 The arrow from the se to the sun – evaporation

 The arrow from the sun to the clouds – condensation

 The arrow from the Clouds to the mountains – precipitation

 It is best to do this outside in a sunny place.

 1. Place the mug in the bottom of the bowl